 Using the Wi-Fi service

-Once you've activated Virgin Media WiFi, your device will automatically pick up the Wi-Fi signal when you're in a Wi-Fi enabled Tube station.
+Virgin Mobile customers should activate Virgin Media WiFi.
+Your devices will automatically pick up the Wi-Fi signal when you're in a Wi-Fi enabled Tube station.
 There's no signal in tunnels, but your phone will connect to the signal at the next Wi-Fi enabled platform so you can pick up where you left off.

 Stations with Virgin Media WiFi

-Virgin Media WiFi is currently available at all Tube stations and Victoria Coach Station with the following exceptions.
+Virgin Media WiFi is currently available at all Tube stations and Victoria Coach Station apart from:

-- Wi-Fi is not currently planned at: Heathrow T5, Kensington Olympia, Watford and Willesden Junction Tube stations
+- Heathrow T5, Kensington Olympia and Willesden Junction Tube stations

 Hints and tips